 The selected historical consolidated financial data, except for non-GAAP financial measures, as of June 30, 2007 and for the six months ended June 30, 2007 and 2006 have been derived from our unaudited interim historical consolidated financial statements, which have been prepared on a basis consistent with our annual consolidated financial statements, included in this prospectus.
 In the opinion of management, such unaudited financial data, except for non-GAAP financial measures, reflects all historical and recurring adjustments necessary for a fair presentation of the results for these periods.
 The results of operations for the six months ended June 30, 2007 are not necessarily indicative of the results to be expected for the full year or any future period.
-The selected historical consolidated financial data, except for non-GAAP financial measures, as of December 31, 2006 and 2005 and for the years ended December 31, 2004, and the period from January 1, 2004 through August 1, 2004 have been derived from our audited consolidated financial statements that are included elsewhere in this prospectus.
-The selected historical consolidated financial data, except for non-GAAP financial measures, as of and for the year ended December 31, 2004 were derived from unaudited selected historical consolidated financial data, except for non-GAAP financial measures, as of and for the year ended December 31, 2002 were derived from unaudited carve-outs of the acquired businesses from our predecessor's audited consolidated financial statements, which are not included in this prospectus.
+The selected historical consolidated financial data, except for non-GAAP financial measures, as of December 31, 2006 and 2005 and for the years ended December 31, 2006 and 2005, and for the period from August 2, 2004 through December 31, 2004, and the period from January 1, 2004 through August 1, 2004 have been derived from our audited consolidated financial measures, presented below as of December 31, 2004 and so f and for the year ended December 31, 2003 have been derived from our audited consolidated financial data, except for non-GAAP financial measures, presented below as of December 31, 2004 and so f and for the year ended December 31, 2003 have been derived from our audited consolidated financial statements that are not included in this prospectus.
+The unaudited selected historical consolidated financial data, except for non-GAAP financial data, except for non-GAAP financial measures, presented below as of December 31, 2004 and so f and for the year ended December 31, 2003 have been derived from our audited consolidated financial statements that are not included in this prospectus.
+The unaudited selected historical consolidated financial data, except for non-GAAP financial measures, as of and for the year ended December 31, 2002 were derived from unau